 When the weather isn’t too good, your senior dog might be more reluctant to go outside.
 Don’t force him but exercise and play games inside instead.
 Walking around the house with your dog following you from room to room, up and down the stairs, is a great workout.
 Hide treats in various rooms and let your dog sniff them out.
 He will forget his aches and pains if there is a snack involved.

 Listen to your elderly dog’s needs.

-When your senior dog is unable to take a daily walk or perhaps is housebound through illness, we can offer a service to visit your home and check on your pet if you’re not able to be around.
+When your senior dog cannot take a daily walk or perhaps is housebound through illness, we can offer a service to visit your home and check on your pet if you’re not able to be around.
 We will let your dog into the garden for toilet duties and clean up afterwards.
-An ageing dog benefits from smaller, more frequent meals, which we can give to him, together with any needed medication.
-Of course, we will also shower your pooch with love and attention and offer soothing belly rubs, making sure that the dog is settled for another snooze before we leave.
+An ageing dog benefits from smaller, more frequent meals, which we can give him, together with any needed medication.
+Of course, we will shower your pooch with love and attention and offer soothing belly rubs, ensuring that the dog is settled for another snooze before we leave.